thechatgptcoder/govd/README.md

 # proxying
 there are two types of proxying available: http and edge.
-- **http proxy**: this is a standard http proxy that can be used to route requests through a proxy server. you can set the `HTTP_PROXY` and `HTTPS_PROXY` environment variables to use this feature.
+* **http proxy**: this is a standard http proxy that can be used to route requests through a proxy server. you can set the `HTTP_PROXY` and `HTTPS_PROXY` environment variables to use this feature.
 (SOCKS5 is supported too)
-- **edge proxy**: this is a custom proxy that is used to route requests through a specific url. currenrly, you can only set this proxy with `ext-cfg.yaml` file. this is useful for routing requests through a specific server or service. however, this feature is not totally implemented yet.
+* **edge proxy**: this is a custom proxy that is used to route requests through a specific url. currenrly, you can only set this proxy with `ext-cfg.yaml` file. this is useful for routing requests through a specific server or service. however, this feature is not totally implemented yet.
+> [!TIP]

-**note:** by settings `NO_PROXY` environment variable, you can specify domains that should not be proxied.
+> by settings `NO_PROXY` environment variable, you can specify domains that should not be proxied.

 # authentication
 some extractors require cookies to access the content. please refer to [this page](AUTHENTICATION.md) for more information on how to set up authentication for each extractor.

 # todo
-- [ ] add tests
+* [ ] add tests
-- [ ] add support for telegram webhooks
+* [ ] add support for telegram webhooks
-- [ ] switch to pgsql (maybe)
+* [ ] switch to pgsql (maybe)
-- [ ] better api
+* [ ] better api
-- [ ] better docs
+* [ ] better docs

----